DouweHorsthuis/NeuroBS_presenation_experiment_logfile_bdf_to_RT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project was made to look at the RT and the inter stimulus interval that took place before that reaction of a experiment ran using Presentation® (Neurobehavioral Systems).
 It can look at the logfiles that are the output of this program, or if the data is saved in a BDF file it is possible to look at that instead.
 It save the reaction time per trial per participant per condition.
-It can also do this for mulitiple groups (saving the groups in separate pages on the excel).
+It can also do this for multiple groups (saving the groups in separate pages on the excel).
 If you want to use the BDF script you also need EEGlab, as it uses EEGlab functions and structures.

 ### Built With